-If a child is believed to have prohibited items with them, school has the power to search pupils without consent.
-This includes items that are likely to cause personal injury, commit an offence or damage property.
+If a child is believed to have prohibited items with them, school has the power to search pupils (and their bags/belongings) without consent.
+This includes items that are likely to cause personal injury, commit an offence, damage property or pose a safeguarding risk to other pupils.
 Staff also have this power if it is an item stated in the prospectus as being against school rules.